-Brown patch (Rhizoctonia solani) is a fungus which attacks most commonly cultivated grasses.
-Differences in susceptibility exists within cultivars of the various grass species.
-Bent grass, perennial ryegrass, tall fescue and annual bluegrass are the primary hosts.
-There are various species of Rhizoctonia which can attack grass plants from seedling stage too mature plants and are pathogenic over a wide range of environmental conditions.
+Brown patch (Rhizoctonia solani) is a fungus that attacks most commonly cultivated grasses.
+Differences in susceptibility exist within cultivars of the various grass species.
+Bent grass, perennial ryegrass, tall fescue, and annual bluegrass are the primary hosts.
+Various species of Rhizoctonia can attack grass plants from the seedling stage to mature plants and are pathogenic over a wide range of environmental conditions.

 Brown patch may also be referred to as Rhizoctonia blight.
 Large brown patch is used to describe the disease in zoysiagrass.

 Symptoms vary depending on the turfgrass species and mowing height.
 Susceptibility of the cultivar, management practices, and weather conditions determine the degree of injury.
 More than one fungi may also be present in the lawn.

 As the name suggests, symptoms include small circular patches of brown, lifeless grass.
 These patches often enlarge and join together, reaching diameters of six feet or more.
 Newly established lawns may be more severely damaged than established lawns.

 In warm-season grasses such as zoysia, the most common symptom is a circular pattern of brown grass with a yellowish-colored ring (smoke ring) of wilted grass at the perimeter of the diseased area.
 The leaves can easily be pulled from the stolons within the smoke ring because the fungus destroys the tissue at the base of the leaf sheath.
 The first appearing symptoms are small circular patches of water-soaked dark grass that soon wilt and turn light brown.
 Stolons often remain green.
 As the disease develops, the circular patches enlarge, become more apparent and new green leaves may emerge in the center of the circular areas.